6th Annual Blue Mind Award 2019

 Our lives and my work are essentially a practical model that incorporates Blue Mind in action.
 Blue Health Coaching is after all about enabling people to bring their full selves to all that they do, to spend their time doing meaningful activity that they enjoy, to live wisely from their heart, to look beyond money as their primary success measure and to connect with and protect their environment and one another.
 To receive this award for living the life that we live is a great validation and an endorsement that applying Blue Mind philosophy and blue health coaching principles works!
 If I am coaching people to show up fully and act with intention, I would very much hope that is how I am living my life.

 I guess I would summarise saying we love our lives and I know the coaching work I do and the ocean health projects makes a difference… we are lucky to have the opportunity to show up from a heart space and we are fully committed to making Blue Mind common knowledge.
-I’ve coached at the beach 2009 and we have championed Blue Mind since 2014… being a spokesperson for various documentaries, running workshops at festivals, giving away books and blue marbles and being an ambassadors for 100 days of blue… it is a movement so worthy of our attention and energy and will happily to continue to be advocates and patrons for this cause.
+I’ve coached as a “coastal coach” at the beach 2009 – a few years before the term Blue Mind evolved and the closest you would get to Blue Health was within the field of Environmental Psychology.
+We have championed Blue Mind and J’s work since 2014… being a spokesperson for various documentaries, running workshops at festivals, giving away books and blue marbles and being an ambassadors for 100 days of blue… it is a movement / collective / groundswell so worthy of our attention and energy and we will happily to continue to be advocates and patrons for this cause.
 We appreciate this award and have deep gratitude to all who connect with and promote the work of the Blue Mind movement.
 Thank you J and Julie for your continued friendship and wisdom – you truly are role models x